Are you a woman who wants to get started with calisthenics?

 Set your equipment to hip height and grab it with both hands.

 Position your legs underneath the equipment so that your torso is parallel to the ground.

 Keep your core braced, and pull yourself up towards the rings/table by bending at the elbow joints.

 At the top position, squeeze your shoulder blades together and pause for 1 second.

 Lower yourself back down under control until you have returned to starting position by extending at the elbow joints.

 The Vertical Pull

-The vertical pull -aka the pull-up develops the muscles of the upper back as well as the biceps.
+The vertical pull -aka the pull-up develops the muscles of the upper back and the biceps.

-I know that many women can’t do this exercise but I will show you how to get your first pull-up!
+Many women can’t do this exercise, but I will show you how to get your first pull-up!